developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Standard Android or Zebra Extended Bug Reporting should be used for generation of Bug Reports from a Zebra Android device.

-- When the value ***Off*** is chosen, Standard Android Bug Reporting will be used, with no Zebra Extensions or Enhancements.
+- When the value ***Off*** is chosen, Standard Android Bug Reporting is used, with no Zebra Extensions or Enhancements.

 - When the value ***On*** is chosen, Zebra Extended Bug Reporting.
 Additional Managed Configurations would then be used, if needed, to configure the desired behavior and options of Zebra Extended Bug Reporting.